How to Choose an Executor and Trustee for Your New Jersey Will

 - A professional trustee/executor

-These professionals are well versed in what it requires to be an executor and trustee and can often work more expediently and effectively, which saves the heirs money and time.
-While there are many benefits to not having a family member involved as the trustee of your testamentary trust; there are also some drawbacks to using a bank or trust company as your trustee.
+These professionals are well-versed in what it takes to be an executor and trustee and can often work more expeditiously and effectively, saving the heirs money and time.
+While there are many benefits to not having a family member involved as the trustee of your testamentary trust, there are also some drawbacks to using a bank or trust company as your trustee.

-If you have any questions or would like to meet to discuss how best to choose an executor and trustee for your last will and/or trust, contact Fredrick P. Niemann, Esq. toll-free at (855) 376-5291 or fniemann@hnlawfirm.com.
+If you have any questions or would like to meet to discuss how best to choose an executor and trustee for your last will and/or trust, contact Fredrick P. Niemann, Esq. at (732) 863-9900 or fniemann@hnlawfirm.com.
 He is happy to answer your inquiries.
 You’ll find him easy to talk to and eager to find solutions for your particular concern(s) or legal matter.

-Written by Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, a New Jersey Last Wills Attorney
+Written by Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, a New Jersey Last Will Attorney

 NJ Wills Attorney Serving These New Jersey Counties: